 Located close to The Gondola Plaza Jour de Fete is a welcoming and cozy place to sit in the mornings and watch the regulars as they stop by to stuff a famous breakfast burrito or chocolate Eclair into their pack before heading out to the mountains.

-In the winter many a skier will zip down to Jour de Fete for lunch with Olivier, rather than spend their last dime at the Sundeck.
-Olivier offers a variety of grains, fish, meats and vegetables so you can create your own plate or if you prefer, make your own sandwich.
+In the winter many a skier will zip down to Jour de Fete for lunch with Olivier, rather than spend their hard earned dollars at the Sundeck.
+Olivier offers a variety of grains, fish, meats and vegetables so you can create your own plate, or make your own sandwich.
 Serving Breakfast, Lunch and Early Dinner.
 970-925-5055.
 710 East Durant Ave in Aspen (Near City Market).

 Hours: 7:00am to 5:00pm daily

 Looks like Gorsuch has the Monopoly on real estate in the Little Nell and the North of Nell buildingd (they took over the Starbucks space) – a place where Ski Patrollers and Instructors go for an Après coffee … or beer, while others shop the Gorsuch Ski Accessories; helmets, goggles, gloves, hats and long underwear, or wait for their custom ski boots to be fitted.

 So go slip into a Sheepskin covered chair and drool over their hiker boots, while sipping coffee, or Champagne with a wildly diverse mix of locals and guests.

 If you see one of our beloved Aspen Snowmass Ski Company Patrollers or Instructors while you are in there, be sure to buy them a drink, it will only lead to great conversation, AND they deserve it!
 Current Hours 8am – 6pm